-11. Charter School in the workplace or Charter Schools in a municipality: applications for Charter Schools in the workplace or Charter School in a municipality shall be considered consistent with F.S.
-1002.33 (15) (a-d)
+Applications for charter schools in the workplace or charter schools in a municipality shall be considered consistent with F.S.
+1002.33 (15) (a-d).

-12. Exemptions from Statutes
+- XI.
+Exemptions from Statutes - A. A charter school shall operate in accordance with its charter and shall be exempt from all statutes in chapters 1000-1013 with the exception of: - 1. statutes specifically applying to charter schools; - 2. statutes relating to the student assessment program and the school grading system; - statutes pertaining to provision of services to student with disabilities; - 4. statutes pertaining to civil rights, including F.S.
+1000.05 relating to discrimination; - 5. statutes relating to student health, safety and welfare. - B. Charter schools will also be in compliance with the following statutes: - 1.
+Section 286.011 relating to public meetings and records, public inspection and criminal and civil penalties;

-- a.
-A Charter School shall operate in accordance with its charter and shall be exempt from all statutes in chapters 1000-1013 with the exception of: - (1 Statues specifically applying to Charter Schools. - (2 statutes relating to the student assessment program and the school grading system - (3 statutes pertaining to provision of services to student with disabilities - (4 statutes pertaining to civil rights, including F.S.
-1000.05 relating to discrimination. - (5 statutes relating to student health, safety and welfare. - b.
-Charter Schools will also be in compliance with the following statutes: - (1 Section 286.011 relating to public meetings and records, public inspection and criminal and civil penalties - (2 Chapter 119, relating to public records. - 13.
-Funding Students enrolled in a Charter School shall be funded the same as students enrolled in a basic or special program in any other public school in the District. - a.
-Each Charter School shall report its student enrollment to the District School Board as required by F.S.
-1011.62 including compliance with the Department Of Education guidelines for electronic data formats for data submission and School Board policy and procedures. - b.
-Charter School Students Shall Be Funded As Provided In F.S.
-1011.62 and the General Appropriations Act. - c.
-Charter Schools whose students or programs meet the eligibility criteria as stated in law shall be entitled to their proportionate share of all Florida Education Finance
+2. Chapter 119 relating to public records.